Galeazzo Maria Sforza: Patronage

 Sforza was famous as a patron of music.
 Under his direction, financial backing and encouragement, his chapel grew into one of the most famous and historically significant musical ensembles in Europe.
 Composers from the north, especially the Franco-Flemish composers from the present-day Low Countries, came to sing in his chapel and write masses, motets and secular music for him.
-Some of the figures associated with the Sforza chapel included Alexander Agricola, Johannes Martini, Loyset Compère, and Gaspar van Weerbeke.
-However, most of the singers at the Sforza chapel fled after Sforza's murder and took positions elsewhere, which caused a rise of musical standards in other cities such as Ferrara.